How might we replace all gas-powered vehicles in NYC?

 February 16, 2018

 Qualified expressions of interest will be invited to submit a full application, including proposed technologies, business model, adoption, site selection, site layout, and business and property partner statement of support.

-Up to three finalists from each track will be able to present their technology in NYC.
+Up to three finalists from each track will be able to present their proposals and/or technology in NYC.

 The winner will be announced in May 2018.